abhy-kumar/Raydium/README.md

 ## 📋 Credits

-Special thanks to [DataMeet](https://github.com/datameet/maps/blob/master/Country/india-soi.geojson) for the GeoJSON boundary file of India.
+Special thanks to [DataMeet](https://github.com/datameet/maps/blob/master/Country/india-soi.geojson) for the GeoJSON boundary file of India and to [NASA POWER API](https://power.larc.nasa.gov/docs/services/api/) for the data required to calculate the solar potential.